 It would be nice if clients obtained their nutrition information from “The Journal of Nutrition” or other peer-reviewed scientific publications, but that just isn't so.
 In descending order, people usually get their information from:

 - Registered dietitians

-Because people mostly get nutrition info from popular media, it's likely that one of the first places they will go to double check the accuracy of that information is a personal trainer.
+Because people mostly get nutrition info from popular media, it's likely that one of the first places they will go to double-check the accuracy of that information is a personal trainer.
 Why?
-People see their personal trainer far more often than their doctor and I'd bet most clients don't even have an dietitian.
+People see their personal trainer far more often than their doctor and I'd bet most clients don't even have a dietitian.
 This is why I say personal trainers are part of the health care system.